Partnerships to Advance Science

 The Department of Defense (DoD)

 The MRF strives to increase melanoma research funding through the Department of Defense.
 In addition to our lobbying efforts, the MRF recently partnered with the DoD to record the 2020 Melanoma Research Program Funding Opportunities: Tips for Success webinar.
-Donna Kimbark, PhD, outlines the application process, a variety of tips for success, and the importance of the pre-application submission deadline of June 22, 2020.
+Donna Kimbark, PhD, outlines the application process, a variety of tips for success, and the importance of the pre-application submission deadline.

 The Society for Melanoma Research (SMR)